 In addition to sodium, your horse needs plenty of potassium.
 Did you know that as the seasons change, so too do the nutrients in the grass?
 Potassium in grass increases during cooler weather, while sodium, calcium, and magnesium decrease.

 Horses need at least double the amount of potassium as sodium.
 Potassium helps regulate your horse’s body and blood fluids.
 If your horse has too much potassium in their diet, they will get rid of it by excreting it from their body.
 Salt is important to their diet because it makes them drink more water, making it easier for them to excrete the excess potassium.

 How do I make sure my horse is getting enough water?

 To ensure that your horse is getting enough water, purchase a Nelson Automatic Waterer.
 Our waterers measure the water intake of your horse, so you can be assured that your horse is getting all the proper nutrients.

-Your horse will devour molasses sweetened salt blocks like candy.
+Also, a horse will devour molasses sweetened salt blocks like candy.
 Although this may sound great, just like humans, your horse’s eyes can be bigger than its stomach.
 Horses are prone to biting off bigger chunks than they can swallow, making it easy for them to choke on these chunks.
 So be careful when giving your horse this tasty treat.